 The world of ecommerce has changed so much over the years.
-The internet evolved in fits and starts, with dial-up connections giving way to broadband, which gave way to Wi-Fi hotspots that could be accessed anywhere at any time.
+The internet evolved rapidly, with dial-up connections giving way to broadband, which gave way to Wi-Fi hotspots that could be accessed anywhere at any time.

 As our means of connecting to the world around us have grown more sophisticated, so too has the online shopping experience for consumers.